redcurry/git_tutorial/tutorial.md

     git config --global color.diff auto
     git diff

-Pretty!
 Now changes are easier to see.
 We can get a less detailed report of what files we've changed with:

     git status

 This line tells us that we've modified mean.py; notice that this status is under the headline "Changes not staged for commit."
-What does this mean?
-It means that we've made changes to files, but we haven't told git that we want those changes saved on our next commit.
-In other words, if we do commit right
+This means that we've made changes to files, but we haven't "staged" them; that is, we haven't told git that we want those changes stored the next time we tell git to commit.
-now:

-    git commit -m "Handled case with no arguments."

-It doesn't work---it just tells us again that we haven't "staged" the files we've changed.
-To stage those files, we do another git add:
+We must add the files we've changed to the stage:

     git add mean.py